jibby0/fallout-terminal-clone/README.md

 TODO list:

-    Screen centering
+    Try spawning processes with exec, rather than system Screen centering
     Have a typing animation for the guesses, as well as a list of preivous guesses Possible mouse support?